 The Best Steak Frites in Toronto

-Here are the 12 best steak frites in Toronto as voted by readers of blogTO.
+Here are the best steak frites in Toronto.

-The College St. eatery is the only one on our list that serves the elusive "baseball" cut of top sirloin - a juicy, peppery hockey puck with a good, beefy taste.
-The Yukon Gold frites are classic frites – crispy little twigs cooked in canola, served with a smoky chipotle aioli, and a great deal at only $18.
+The College St. eatery is one of a few in the city that serves the elusive "baseball" cut of top sirloin - a juicy, peppery hockey puck with a good, beefy taste.
+The Yukon Gold frites are classic - crispy little twigs cooked in canola, served with a smoky chipotle aioli, and a great deal at only $18.

 The steak at Jules is truly original - a flank steak cut along the grain, butterflied and opened up before being finished on a flat grill.
-Most chefs would try to hide the texture of flank, but this accentuates it - to marvelous effect.
-It's a generous platter, with a salad and ratatouille included along with Dijon and mayo for the frites, which are unfortunately outsourced,and not quite up to the steak’s forthright standard.
-More »
+Most chefs would try to hide the texture of flank, but this accentuates it - to marvellous effect.
+It's a generous platter, with a salad and ratatouille included along with Dijon and mayo for the frites.